VariantSync/Vatras/src/Vatras/Tutorial/C_Proofs.lagda.md

 every element in the respective semantic domain.
-For variability languages as formalized in our framework, this means that there must be an expression for every variant map (i.e., finite, non-empty set of variants).
+For variability languages as formalized in our framework, this means that there must be an expression for every variant generator (i.e., finite, non-empty set of variants).

-Properties such as completeness, soundness, and expressiveness are parametric in the type of variants in the variant map.
+Properties such as completeness, soundness, and expressiveness are parametric in the type of variants in the variant generator.
 We will reuse `V` here which was defined in the first tutorial to be a rose tree just as in our paper.
 (Try looking it up using your editor, and feel free to